MLosML/Unsupervised_ML_Clustering_with_K-means/README.md

 Moosic's Automated Playlist Creation Project
 Background: Moosic, a start-up creating curated playlists, is scaling up fast.
 To streamline playlist creation, they’re leveraging Data Science.
 Using a dataset with audio features collected from the Spotify API, your mission is to automate playlist creation using a clustering algorithm such as K-Means.

+In this context, we’re dealing with songs that don’t have pre-defined labels or categories—we only have their audio features.
+By using K-Means clustering, we’re essentially letting the algorithm group similar songs together based on those features, without any prior knowledge of genres or playlists.
+It’s about discovery rather than instruction: the algorithm is figuring out the clusters on its own rather than being told what to look for.

 Steps Taken:

 Data Collection: